 Sam Smith’s whole lyric, by the way, leads reasonably to the lament, “I’m dancing with a stranger.”
 He complains about his former love, says he doesn’t want to be alone tonight, and says it’s the former love’s fault that he’s with somebody new and “dancing with a stranger.”
 It makes perfect sense.

 Jordan Vincent’s lyric is about a girl who was on fire from the get-go, never had to let go, who said time passes so slow and everything’s in slow-mo.
 And she said she’s gonna die dancing with a stranger.
 There’s a continuity in there, but it’s not the same one as Smith’s.

 I see no compelling reasons to believe Sam Smith copied the Jordan Vincent song.
-They’re not all that alike.
 The similarity merely of the rhythm and the use of the line “dancing with a stranger” are, in my opinion, more likely just a coincidence.
 There’s no reason to infer that Sam Smith needed to have heard the plaintiff’s work to have written the same line.
 It’s too common.
 But moreover, even if Smith did hear the plaintiff’s work at some point — say he freely admitted it, it’s just not enough to matter.

 If you have a dancing with a stranger song in you, go write it.
 Society wants to hear it.